 The HTW Berlin has had significant success in educating interdisciplinary business engineers for the national and international job markets.
 Whereas the traditional engineering and business administration graduates successfully fill specialist positions, business engineers are in demand to fill the gap between the technical and business domains.
 Beside its domestic business engineering programme, since 2003 the HTW offers the international postgraduate degree programme Master of Business Administration & Engineering.

 The MBA&E offers a balanced modular structure comprising studies in General Management (4 modules), Technology & Engineering (4 modules), as well as a specialization option of the student’s choice (4 modules).
-The class of 2016 will be able to choose between four specialization options: Interdisciplinary Management (IM), Lean Management (LM), Automotive Management (AM) and Global Procurement (GP; new in 2016).
+The class of 2017 will be able to choose between four specialization options: Interdisciplinary Management (IM), Lean Management (LM), Automotive Management (AM) and Global Procurement.
 More details about the specializations can be found on our programme website.

 MBA&E graduates have two distinctive strengths on the labour market.
 First, their previous working experience combined with the broad MBA&E studies allow them to adapt to a broad variety of industrial positions.
 Second, the specialization option often earns them job interview invitations when applying to relevant positions.

 Finally, the MBA&E students have at their disposal a dedicated programme office with its support and extracurricular offerings.
 The office has two full-time employees - a programme manager (administration) and a research associate (academic support) - and a team of student assistants.
 Among the offerings are extracurricular courses, language courses, excursions and personal counselling.

 For further information, please visit our website at mbae.htw-berlin.de or contact our programme office at your convenience.